MathCancer/PhysiCell/README.md

 + We might make `trigger_death` clear out all the cell's functions, or at least add an option to do this.

++ We might change the behavior of copied Custom Data when a cell changes type (changes to a new cell definition).
+Currently, all custom data elements in a cell are overwritten based on those in the new cell definition.
+This is not the best behavior for custom data elements that represent state variables instead of type-dependent parameters.

 ### Planned future improvements:

 + Further XML-based simulation setup.